lleather/airportmap/readme.md

 #### Overview

-Displays a map of airports in the contiguous United States.
+Displays a map of airports in the United States.
 The map assigns each state a color based on the number of airports in the state.
 Further, the map allow users to assess whether or not an airport has a control tower, via colored icons pop-up windows that appear when individual airport icons are clicked.
 The popup icons also display the name of the airport.

 #### Major Functions